-Mister Speaker, a clear and legally binding framework for giving and implementing advance care directives will be welcomed by many Tasmanians wishing to give instructions about their future health care.
+I am sure that a clear and legally binding framework for giving and implementing advance care directives will be welcomed by many Tasmanians wishing to give instructions about their future health care.

-Public consultation was undertaken on a draft version of this Bill and I thank the many individuals and organisations who made comments in response to the draft legislation, and also to Parliamentary Counsel for drafting the legislation which provides a robust and contemporary statutory framework for advance care directives in Tasmania.
+Public consultation was undertaken on a draft version of this Bill and I thank the many individuals and organisations who made comments in response to the draft legislation, and also to Parliamentary Counsel for drafting this legislation which provides a robust and contemporary statutory framework for advance care directives in Tasmania.
 The overwhelming sentiment from the public consultation was that the Bill provided a welcome addition to the advance care planning in Tasmania.

-I commend the Bill to the House.
+I am, therefore, pleased to commend the Bill to the House.